-The underwriters are offering the shares, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel and other conditions specified in the underwriting agreement.
+The underwriters are offering the common stock and warrants, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel and other conditions specified in the underwriting agreement.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.

-The underwriters propose to offer the shares offered by us to the public at the public offering price per share set forth on the cover of this prospectus supplement.
-In addition, the underwriters may offer some of the shares to other securities dealers at such price less a concession of \$ per share.
-If all of the shares offered by us are not sold at the public offering price per share and other selling terms by means of a supplement to this prospectus.
+The underwriters propose to offer the commons stock and warrants offered by us to the public at the public offering price per share set forth on the cover of this prospectus supplement.
+In addition, the underwriters may offer some of the common stock and warrants to other securities dealers at such price less a concession of \$ per share.
+If all of the shares offered by us are not sold at the public offering price per share, the underwriters may change the offering price per share and other selling terms by means of a supplement to this prospectus.

 We have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of additional shares (15% of the shares sold in this offering) from us to cover over-allotments, if any.
-If the underwriters exercise all or part of this option, they will purchase shares covered by the option at the public offering price per share, less the underwriting discounts and commissions.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of additional shares of common stock and/or additional warrants to purchase up to shares of common stock from us to cover overallotments.
+If the underwriters exercise all or part of this option, they will purchase shares covered by the option at the public offering price that appears on the cover page of this prospectus supplement, less the underwriting discounts and commissions.
 If this option is exercised in full, the total offering price to the public will be \$ and the total net proceeds, before expenses, to us will be \$